odskee/SimpleKeybindProxy/README.md

 <br />

 ## Run SimpleKeybindProxy.exe
-Right-Click SimpleKeybindProxy.exe and choose "Run as Administrator" - running without admin rights will likely cause SKP to fail to start.
+Right-Click SimpleKeybindProxy.exe and choose "Run as Administrator" - SKP should request this by default, running without admin rights will likely cause SKP to fail to start.
 Once SKPT is running, it will begin listnening for requests.
 The output at this time will show you both the network addresses it's accessible on and the landing site URL's for each landing site you have.
 By default, you can access your landing sites at "http://localhost:8001/"; navigate to a landing site to begin interacting with SKP.

 <br />